 Periodically, refresher study sessions are offered at the NCLGBA conferences.
-For review materials, check out the study guide.
-Exams are currently offered at the biannual NCLGBA conferences or the School of Government, on material from the Budgeting, Capital Financing, and Performance Measures courses.
-There is no NCLGBA exam for the “Practical Analytic Techniques” course.
+For review materials, check out our resource guide.
+Exams are currently offered at the biannual NCLGBA conferences or the School of Government.
 To date, virtual exams are not an option; however, data gathered from the 2020 membership survey indicates this is an item of interest and it will remain a consideration.

 Effective with the FY21-22 fiscal year, the certification must be renewed every five years.
 The first required renewal year will be FY26-27.
 This applies to existing certification holders.
 Renewal may be achieved by accumulating continuing professional education hours by attending courses, conferences, and other continuing education events, as well as from professional contributions, such as speaking engagements, authoring/publishing related material, or acquiring a degree.
 Certification holders should accumulate at least 100 CPE hours (50 minutes of training = one CPE hour) and maintain the records to support the dates and times of coursework, conferences, and contributions.
 Maintenance of the certification will be the responsibility of the NCLGBA Secretary and recordkeeping will be in accordance with the Association’s policies.

 The certification program is administered by the NCLGBA Certification Committee; this Committee is comprised of one (1) at-large board member, the Secretary*, the President, the School of Government Liaison, and two non-board member certification holders (appointed by the President).
 The School of Government provides staff assistance to the committee and recordkeeping to obtain the certification will be housed at the SOG. *Effective FY 21-22: Secretary replaced an at-large board member as a result of the involvement required to maintain records.